The simpliest way to look at your body, at least in terms of fitness, is that it is a machine.

 If you’re ready to really dive in, it’s time to get back to basics because unless it’s water, it most likely has a fair amount of sugar or high fructose corn syrup (except for you straight up black coffee drinkers out there).
 Here’s a tip – If you don’t love water on it’s own, try diffusing it with some cucumber, lemon and even mint.
 Here are 8 great recipes for infusing your water: http://www.shape.com/healthy-eating/healthy-drinks/8-infused-water-recipes-upgrade-your-h2o

 With these things in play, I also started running and strength training.
-Don't get me wrong it was work but when I adopted my dog, Berlin, in 2010 she naturally became my running buddy and I had a nice streak of keeping my body and health in check.
+Don’t get me wrong.
+It was work (and still is) but when I adopted my dog, Berlin, in 2010 she naturally became my running buddy and I had a nice streak of keeping my body and health in check.
 Feeling good, my boyfriend and I signed up for the 2012 LA Marathon.
 It was a great idea, but poorly executed.
 My strength training fell off the way-side and I developed a knee pain that effected my training.
 I completed the race but the true test was only just beginning.
 When my caloric burn suddenly dropped (running 30+ miles a week pre-race to maybe 12 post-race), and I randomly sprained my ankle, the number on the scale steadily rose.

 Unlike last time, I went with it.
 There was even a day my boyfriend came home and I was eating cookie dough on the couch, with no intention of stopping..let alone cooking the dough to make real cookies, and he said, “So that’s where we’re at?”
 My response was short.
 “Yep.”
 I was upset and I was wallowing.
 My body was hurting and on top of it, my grandmother, who had helped raise me, had past away.
 It was a rough period but it was time for a reality check.